oculus-samples/Unreal-Phanto/README.md

 ![Game Controls](./Media/GameControls.png 'Controls')

-This scene includes prefabs for the main game components:
+This scene contains prefabs for:

 - Phanto
 - Phantoms
 - Polterblast 3000
 - Ecto Blaster

-You can use the scene in standalone mode and run it using Oculus Link, or by building and deploying it to your device.
+You can run this scene standalone, via Meta Quest Link, or by building and deploying to your device.

-All the game components are present in this scene, and restarting the game is as simple as reloading the scene.
-In addition, you can find debug features within the scene, that can be enabled using the **Menu** button on the left controller.
+Restarting the game is as simple as reloading the scene.
+Debug features can be enabled with the **Menu** button on the left controller.

-Within the scene, you can find the **PhantoSceneActor** component, which takes care of loading the mesh and scene information.
-Other components in the scene are used to manage sound, GUI alerts, runtime assets, and game events.
+The scene includes the **PhantoSceneActor** component, which loads the mesh and scene data.
+Other components manage sound, GUI alerts, runtime assets, and game events.

 |                          Object Placement                           |                                AI Navigation                                 |
 | :-----------------------------------------------------------------: | :--------------------------------------------------------------------------: |